 Everytime I feel like I notice something new.
 I advise doing this first thing in the morning or before sunset.
 The weather is cooler, there are less people, and the lighting is beautiful.
 They are open from 8 AM to 7 PM.
 You must buy a ticket to do this and the two points of entry are the Ploce gate or the Pile gate.
 I think the Place gate is less crowded.
 It takes anywhere from 45 min to two hours if you take your time.

-Visit Lokrum Island.
 This is 600 meters away and there is regular ferry service.
 The island has places to swim and full of peacocks and other small creatures.
+Also GOT was filmed here.

 There is no shortage of beaches in Dubrovnik.
 One of the most popular is Banje Beach that is adjacent the old city with views of the same.
 Copacabana Beach and Sea Cave Beach are also worth checking out!
 Many of the hotels have their own beaches.

-Day Tours You can visit Montenegro, Bosnia even Albania in a very long day trip.
+Consider visiting Montenegro, Bosnia even Albania in a very long day trip.
 You can also see other parts of Croatia such as the Peljisac Peninsula home of one of the world’s great wines, Dingac.
-You can visit Korcula island as well.
+Korcula island is close as well.
 Here are links to two companies you can check out.

 Villa Dubrovnik This boutique luxury hotel has fantastic views of the Old Town perhaps best seen from the rooftop bar.
 You can enjoy complimentary shuttle service to the Old Town by boat or by car.